eosrio/hyperion-docs/docs/installation_script.md

-## Installation Script
+# Installation Script
+!!! attention
+    The installation script and this guide are not to date.

 !!! tip
-    The usage of this installation script is highly recommended for fresh installs.
+    The usage of this script is highly recommended for fresh installations.
 If you already have dependencies installed, update them manually before running the script.

 !!! note
     For Windows installation using Multipass, refer to [this guide](windows.md)